 Parachute pants are pants with a zipper on the outside of the legs from hem up to mid-calf to give a tight fit at the ankles.
 Zippered pockets may be placed at the side of the leg and on the hips.

 Straight pants are a slim-legged pant with a circumference of leg hem less than 18 inches.
-They are also called stovepipe pants (shop straight pant styles).
+They are also called stovepipe pants.

 Stretch pants are a tight-fitting pant made from knitted stretch fabric.
-They may be held in place by a stirrup (shop stretch pant styles).
+They may be held in place by a stirrup.

 Tapered pants are an ankle-length pant that become narrower near the hem.

-Toreador pants are a tight-fitting pant that ends just below the knee and usually has braid trim down the sides.
+Toreador pants are a tight-fitting pant that ends just below the knee and usually have braid trim down the sides.